-We offer home demonstrations on Miyajima Takumi, Shilabe and Zero B Mono Cartridges – call or e-mail for details
+We offer home demonstrations on certain Miyajima Cartridges – call or e-mail for details

 Noriyuki Miyajima has had a love of music forever, first as a hobby, then as a specialist dealer and more recently as a manufacturer.
 Using real wood, diamonds and delicate coils, Noriyuki prides himself on honesty.
 With several patents and a passion that is most clear, Miyajima cartridges have had rave reviews all over the world and deservedly so.
 Unlike some cartridge brands Miyajima are made in-house with six dedicated full-time people.
 The cartridge bodies are milled using three Roland Camm-3 CNC milling machines; the cartridges are assembled by hand.
 Microscopic inspection and full electrical tests are carried out to ensure every cartridge meets or exceeds its published specification.

 What Makes Miyajima Mono Cartridges Special?